Bearzooka/PackageChanger/README.md

 # PackageChanger

-Using Ruby-JSS to work with the JSS API, PackageChange lists the policies in which a package is used and gives the ability to change this package for a new one.
+Using Ruby-JSS to work with the JSS API, PackageChanger lists the policies in which a package is used and gives the ability to change this package for a new one, and since version 0.3 also has the ability to work with JSS Patch Policies.

 ## Installation

     $ gem install PackageChanger

-## Usage
+## Basic Usage

 Once installed, create a configuration file in /etc/packagechanger.conf